Dre Campbell Farm

 This is also a great way to remove large numbers of beetles quickly.
 Try using a vacuum cleaner to remove the critters from your plants.

-To do this, go out in the evening when the beetles are actively feeding on your plants.
+Go out in the sunny afternoon when the beetles are most active on your plants [2].
 Turn on the vacuum cleaner and move it over the plants, sucking up any beetles you see.

 After you’re done, empty the contents of your vacuum and discard them far away from any nearby garden beds or asparagus patches.